 Whatever your motivation, choosing the right helmet is one of the most important decisions you will make.
 Your helmet will need to keep you safe.
 It will need to be comfortable and light.
 Let’s be honest, it will also need to look amazing!

 When I started riding I was just 4-years-old.
 One of my first dirt bike helmets was an Arai.
 It was an old school design, with removable chin guard.
 This allowed you to ride “open-faced” if you wanted to.
 This reduced weight and increased airflow.
 Of course, it was far more dangerous to ride without the chin guard.
 It wasn’t long before my face was covered in cuts and bruises!

 Thankfully things have come on quite a way since those days.
 In Motocross, a removable chin guard is pretty much unheard of nowadays.
 Advances in technology have seen a flurry of new materials, composites and safety features.

 The choice of motocross helmets is bigger than ever before.
 The variety of trademarked designs for airflow, impact absorption and visor clip systems, has increased.
 Each manufacturer has their own take on how to make motocross helmets safer, lighter and easier to ride in.
 When shopping for the right helmet, things can get really confusing

 In this review, we are looking at the Best Dirt Bike Helmets available today.
 I have researched and considered a wide range of products.
 I have taken into account safety, comfort and key design features.
 That has left me with a list of top 5 Motocross helmetsfor you to consider.
 I have also added a bonus choice at the end of the reviews.

-I hope this helps you to cut through the confusion and that you find the right helmet for you!
+I hope this helps you to cut through the confusion and that you find the best off road helmet for you!